skakwy/spirit/README.md

 2. In the second step we will change the error message and that the voice helper will answer after you say a specific word.
 You can imagen that it's like Hey Google or Hey Siri, but we are far away.

 3. In this step I'd like to add Wikipedia to the project so you can basicly ask : 'spirit wikipedia ... ' or 'spirit search'.
-You can also add an option that when you say 'mount'it give you options to choose a summary.
+You can also add an option that when you say 'mount' it give you options to choose a summary.
 But that is something I maybe add laters